canonical/ubuntu-boards-documentation/reference/sifive-hifive-unmatched.rst

 Using the live server image
 ===========================

-The live installer image is used to install Ubuntu to an :term:`NVMe` drive.
+The live installer image is used to install Ubuntu to an :term:`NVMe` drive attached to the M.2 slot on the board.

 #.
 Flash the pre-installed server image to a microSD card (see
    :doc:`/how-to/flash-images`)